Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives: Experiment

+\paragraph{Models and Benchmarks.} We evaluate the generality of our framework across varying scales and architectures, using four foundation models: \textbf{Qwen2.5-Math} (1.5B and 7B), \textbf{Qwen3-4B-Instruct}, and \textbf{Llama-3.2-3B-Instruct}.
+For evaluation, we employ a comprehensive suite of mathematical reasoning benchmarks: \textbf{MATH500} \citep{hendrycks2021measuring}, \textbf{Minerva Math} \citep{lewkowycz2022solving}, and \textbf{OlympiadBench} \citep{he2024olympiadbench}.
+Furthermore, to test robustness on competition-level problems, we compile an \textbf{AIME-like} test set consisting of 230 problems sourced from recent competition: AIME24, AIME25, HMMT24, HMMT25, BRUMO25, AMC23, and CMIMC25 \citep{balunovic_srimatharena_2025}.
+All evaluations report the \textbf{Pass@1} accuracy averaged over 32 samples (Ave@32), generated with a temperature of $1.0$ and a max token limit of 4096.
+We will also include the analysis of reward-entropy trade-off.

+\paragraph{Data Curation and Verifier.} Training utilizes the standard subset of \textbf{OpenR1-Math-220k}\footnote{\url{https://huggingface.co/datasets/open-r1/OpenR1-Math-220k}}.
+We employ the \textbf{Math-Verify} tool \citep{Kydlicek_Math-Verify_Math_Verification} for automatic solution correctness verification.
+To ensure a high-quality training signal, we implement a standard preprocessing pipeline: (1) Deduplication of prompts; (2) Exclusion of prompts where reference solutions fail verification; (3) \textbf{Difficulty-based Filtering:} Following \citet{yang2024qwen2}, we filter prompts based on empirical difficulty estimated by sampling 16 responses from the base model.
+We discard trivial prompts (average reward $> 0.375$) and effectively impossible prompts (0 correct responses).
+This helps us to focus the training distribution on problems of moderate difficulty rather than trivially easy or impossibly hard ones.
+This choice is motivated by the observation of \citet{openr1} that incorporating overly simple problems into the training set can degrade model performance.

 \paragraph{RL Training Details.} All experiments are conducted based on the \texttt{verl} framework \citep{sheng2024hybridflow}, where a Tinker-based\footnote{\url{https://github.com/thinking-machines-lab/tinker-cookbook}} implementation is also provided.
 Training is configured with a prompt batch size of 512.
-The (effective) group size is set to be $n=4$ for both GRPO and \textsc{Reinforce-Ada}, where adaptive sampling can sample up to $32$ responses for each prompt.
 We use the AdamW optimizer with a fixed learning rate of $1 \times 10^{-6}$.
 To encourage exploration (with $10$-step warm-up), an entropy regularization term with coefficient $1 \times 10^{-4}$ is applied, while no KL penalty is introduced.
 Following \citet{yu2025dapo}, we adopt the clip-higher trick by setting the clipping range to $[0.2, 0.28]$.
+For all variants, we keep these standard RL hyperparameters (learning rate, batch size, entropy coefficient, optimizer, etc.) fixed.
+No tuning was performed for \textsc{Reinforce-Ada}.
 Each RL run is carried out for 600 training steps to obtain the final model.

-\paragraph{Evaluation.} We evaluate the mathematical reasoning capabilities of the trained models on standard benchmarks including MATH500 \citep{hendrycks2021measuring}, Minerva Math \citep{lewkowycz2022solving}, and OlympiadBench \citep{he2024olympiadbench}.
-Additionally, we compile a challenging new AIME-like test set of 230 problems by aggregating several smaller, popular competition datasets: AIME24, AIME25, HMMT24, HMMT25, BRUMO25, AMC23, and CMIMC25, sourced from MathArena \citep{balunovic_srimatharena_2025}.
-For all evaluations, we report the Ave@32 metric, where we generate 32 responses per problem using a temperature of 1.0 and a maximum token limit of 4096 and compute the average accuracy.